LacunaOmnibus/MontyLacuna/README.md

 - Body
   - CHECK this definitely still needs work.
+  - And repair_list() needs to be tested; I need to snark myself on PT I guess.
 - Alliance
   - CHECK this definitely still needs work.
 - Captcha